First-order (coarse) correlated equilibria in non-concave games

-Given our notions of first-order coarse correlated equilibria are approximable, and that first-order correlated equilibria are also sometimes so, a natural question to ask is \emph{what these equilibria look like}, and \emph{how one might reason} about such equilibria.
+Given our notions of first-order coarse correlated equilibria are approximable, and that first-order correlated equilibria are also sometimes so, two natural questions to ask are \emph{``how can we quantitatively reason about such equilibria?''}, and \emph{``what do these equilibria actually look like?''}.
 We initiate the study of this question in this section.

-First, we adapt the usual primal-dual framework for price of anarchy analysis to our equilibrium concepts.
-Our observation is that given a primal optimisation problem encoding performance guarantees of a first-order coarse equilibrium, a solution to the dual is given by a \emph{generalised Lyapunov function}.
+For the first question, we shall adopt the usual primal-dual framework for price of anarchy analysis.
+Intuitively, the true time-average guarantee for a performance criterion $q : X \rightarrow \mathbb{R}$ is the value of an optimisation problem, and a solution to its dual provides a bound on the time-average expectation of $q$.
+Our observation then is that such a dual solution is a \emph{generalised Lyapunov function}, a potential function which encodes guarantees for the continuous time gradient dynamics of the game.
 In fact, when the associated performance metric is distance to a unique equilibrium, and the dual solution certifies that projected gradient ascent necessarily converges to it, this dual solution is a Lyapunov function in the usual sense.
-In turn, for first-order coarse equilibrium, one does not obtain a potential in general.
-Instead, the dual problem takes the form of a vector field fit problem, searching for a linear or conic combination of vector fields in $F$ which are aligned with the utility gradients.
+However, the guarantees for projected gradient ascent extend well beyond these settings, even adversarially, and the first-order formulation renders it straightforward to deduce what these guarantees are.
+On the other hand, for first-order (non-coarse) correlated equilibria, the dual problem instead takes the form of a vector field fit problem, searching for a linear or conic combination of vector fields in $F$ which are aligned with the utility gradients.

-We then turn our attention to normal-form games.
-Here, we find a striking observation; for a suitably chosen finite set of vector fields $F$, first-order (coarse) correlated equilibrium is \emph{equivalent} to the usual notions of (coarse) correlated equilibria in a normal-form game.
-As a consequence, the usual primal-dual analysis of price of anarchy bounds can be viewed as a statement about the gradient dynamics associated with the game.
-In fact, even the smoothness framework of Roughgarden \cite{roughgarden2015intrinsic} falls under this umbrella, by its equivalence to an ``average-CCE'' \cite{nadav2010limits}.